 Case 2 – Pattern move past the mismatch character

-In following implementation, we preprocess the pattern and store the last occurrence of every possible character in an array of size equal to alphabet size.
+In the following implementation, we preprocess the pattern and store the last occurrence of every possible character in an array of size equal to alphabet size.
 If the character is not present at all, then it may result in a shift by m (length of pattern).
 Therefore, the bad character heuristic takes time in the best case.

 pattern occurs at shift = 4

 The Bad Character Heuristic may take time in worst case.
 The worst case occurs when all characters of the text and pattern are same.
 For example, txt = “AAAAAAAAAAAAAAAAAA” and pat = “AAAAA”.
 The Bad Character Heuristic may take O(n/m) in the best case.
 The best case occurs when all the characters of the text and pattern are different.

-This article is co-authored by Atul Kumar.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.